 Your main goal at a health fair is simply to get contact information from people who have at least a threshold level of interest in your services, so that YOU can take the initiative and communicate with them in the future, rather than hoping they remember you…which they almost certainly won’t.

-So we usually like to see a call to action like a newsletter signup or a sign-up to receive a white paper or a sign-up to receive an invitation for a free seminar or briefing, because CTAs like that actually get folks talking to you.
+We usually like to see a call to action like a newsletter signup, or a sign-up to receive a white paper, or a sign-up to receive an invitation for a free seminar or briefing, because CTAs like that actually get folks talking to you.

 You need something tangible that instantly sparks the curiosity of anyone who stops by your booth or table.

-Your business card ain’t enough.
-And no, I don’t mean a water bottle or magnet with your logo!
+Your business card isn’t enough.
+Neither is a disposable water bottle or magnet with your logo!

 Instead, create something interactive that will encourage your health fair contact to stop and engage with your business concept for a minute or two.